pishsmiley/13NoteKeyboard/README.md

-//# 13NoteKeyboard
+// 13NoteKeyboard
-//Arduino based 13 note keyboard, to make DIY Midi Organ Bass Pedals
+// Arduino based 13 note keyboard, to make DIY Midi Organ Bass Pedals

 //Simple project, to diy a simple midi keyboard.
 I did this using my limited Electronics knowledge and ChatGPT to write the Arduino Code.
 //I have tried to make it so that it is adaptable to other peoples needs.
 The code is full of comments to help make adjustments.